 IPSY is a beauty subscription service that sends you an assortment of four to five beauty items in a cute, decorative bag for $10.00 USD.
 To see what came in the September 2016 Glam Bag, then read this article.

-This is going up late, but it’s that time again for another unbagging of this month’s Glam Bag from IPSY, which I really like the skincare that I got in the bag for September.
+It’s that time again for another unbagging of this month’s Glam Bag from IPSY, which I really like the skincare that I got in this.
 I got some stuff that I’ve never gotten (or used) before, so it was quite interesting.
 If you’re not familiar with IPSY, then you can quickly read up on it from my unbagging from May.
-And just like last month’s unbagging, I will list any discount codes that each brand has at the bottom of the page.

 I’ve gotten FULL-SIZED Pixi products in previous bags, so getting this itty-bitty sample lipstick (that feels like it’s going to break when I try to open it) is kind of annoying.
 I’ve gotten at least ONE full-sized product in each bag for over a year without fail, but I got all sample sizes this month.

 |Lip swatch of Pixi by Petra 'Rose Naturelle' Mattelustre Lipstick.|

 Anyways, it says that this lipstick contains vitamins C and E, peptides, and hyaluronic acid with some lip plumping properties from what I’ve read on the IPSY site.
 This product is referred to as a ’matte-luster’.
 I’m not too up on the lipstick lingo, so I ended up referring to Pixi’s main site and it did specify that this lipstick is supposed to be a demi-matte finish.
 In the lip swatch, you can see that it has more of a glisten (probably because I was wearing lip balm when I applied it), but over time, it does become more matte looking without drying out the lips.